Rojaun-Dev/Blog/website/content/blog/SSH PKI Setup .md

 5. Once the command completes, you will be able to log into the server via SSH without being prompted for a password.
 However, if you had set a passphrase earlier while creating your SSH key, you will be asked to enter the passphrase.
 Please note however this is your local `ssh` client asking you to decrypt the private key, and _NOT_ the remote server asking for a password.

 ### And that's how you setup SSH Public Key authentication !!!
-In my next article i'll be demonstratiing a technique that can be used to steal SSH Private Keys 😉
+In my next article, I'll be demonstrating a technique that can be used to steal SSH Private Keys 😉

 ### *Stay Tuned*